Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 Avoid a decrease in plant growth

 Then supplying CO2 may lead to local variations in CO2 concentration throughout the greenhouse.
 Horizontal, and vertical gradients in environmental conditions are disadvantageous but inevitable.
-Most importantly is to prevent a decrease in the homogeneity of plant growth and crop production.
+The most important thing is toavoid a reduction in the homogeneity of plant growth and production.

 The horizontal distribution is also a challenge since the whole surface of the greenhouse should also contain the same amount of CO2, so that all plants grow at the same speed and the maturity and quality are homogeneous throughout the whole culture.